zabbix/zabbix/templates/media/telegram/README.md

 This guide describes how to send notifications from Zabbix 4.4 to the Telegram messenger using Telegram Bot API and Zabbix webhook feature.

 ## Supported features:
-* personal and group notifications
+* Personal and group notifications
 * Markdown/HTML support

 ## Not implemented:
-* graphs sending - waiting for [ZBXNEXT-5611](https://support.zabbix.com/browse/ZBXNEXT-5611)
+* Graphs sending - waiting for [ZBXNEXT-5611](https://support.zabbix.com/browse/ZBXNEXT-5611)
-* emoji support
+* Emoji support

 ## Telegram setup

 1\.
 Register a new Telegram Bot: send "/newbot" to @BotFather and follow the instructions.
 The token provided by @BotFather in the final step will be needed for configuring Zabbix webhook.
 [![](images/1.png?raw=true)](images/1.png)

 2\.
-If you want to send personal notifications, you need to obtain chat ID of the user the bot should send messages to
+If you want to send personal notifications, you need to obtain chat ID of the user the bot should send messages to.

-Send "/getid" to "@myidbot" in Telegram messenger
+Send "/getid" to "@myidbot" in Telegram messenger.

 [![](images/3.png?raw=true)](images/3.png)